NVIDIA/cuda-samples/README.md

 CUFFT Callback Routines are user-supplied kernel routines that CUFFT will call when loading or storing data.
 These callback routines are only available on Linux x86_64 and ppc64le systems.

-#### CUDA Dynamic Paralellism
+#### CUDA Dynamic Parallellism

-CDP (CUDA Dynamic Paralellism) allows kernels to be launched from threads running on the GPU.
+CDP (CUDA Dynamic Parallellism) allows kernels to be launched from threads running on the GPU.
 CDP is only available on GPUs with SM architecture of 3.5 or above.

 #### Multi-block Cooperative Groups

 Multi Block Cooperative Groups(MBCG) extends Cooperative Groups and the CUDA programming model to express inter-thread-block synchronization.
-MBCG is available on GPUs with Pascal and higher architecture on Linux systems.
+MBCG is available on GPUs with Pascal and higher architecture.

+#### Multi-Device Cooperative Groups

+ Multi Device Cooperative Groups extends Cooperative Groups and the CUDA programming model enabling thread blocks executing on multiple GPUs to cooperate and synchronize as they execute.
+This feature is available on GPUs with Pascal and higher architecture.

 #### CUBLAS